- Life & Money

-With a few easy home office upgrades, you can create a separate space dedicated to helping you find the productivity you (and your employer) crave.
-Here are some simple, inexpensive ways to maximize motivation in your house during the COVID-19 quarantine.
+With a few easy home office upgrades, it is possible to create a separate space dedicated to helping you stay productive and inspired.
+Here are some simple, inexpensive ways to create a home office space that works for you.

 DEFINE — AND ORGANIZE — YOUR WORKSPACE